Mexico draws over $7 billion in foreign investment at Davos

 "It is very encouraging to see the enthusiasm that has been awoken by our country due to the structural changes that are happening," Pena Nieto said at the World Economic Forum (WEF) in Davos.

-Pepsico (PEP.N) said it would spend $5 billion in Mexico over five years to strengthen its food and beverage business, adding it planned to expand its production capacity by adding new manufacturing lines and expand delivery routes.
+Pepsico (PEP.N) said it would spend $5 billion (3 billion pounds) in Mexico over five years to strengthen its food and beverage business, adding it planned to expand its production capacity by adding new manufacturing lines and expand delivery routes.

 The company said the investment was expected to create 4,000 new jobs.